psturm-swift/SwiftPlaygrounds/README.md

 # Swift's UnfoldSequence
-In this article I want to show some examples which benefits from the use of the `UnfoldSequence`.
+In this article I want to show some examples which benefits from the use of `UnfoldSequence`.

 ## Printing all digits of an integer
 Suppose we want to sum up all digits of a non-negative integer value.
 The algorithm of getting all digits is easy.
 It can be expressed by a loop, a module operation and a division.